HaitaiNg/Education/GoRuck/README.md

 #### Substitutions and Tips
 - EMT conduit is one of the lightest forms of steel conduit.
 It is used to protect and route electrical wiring in houses and commercial buildings.
 You can substitute the EMT conduit with PVC or copper pipes.
-- I designed this flag such that the length can be easily extended or reduced.
-To add length, attach EMT additional conduit pipes.
+- I designed this flag so that the length can be easily extended or reduced.
+To add length, attach additional EMT conduit pipes.
-- I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with medical tape, so I have a lower probability of scratching or denting whatever hits this pole.
+- I added an Electric Metallic set screw to the bottom of the EMT conduit pipe and wrapped it with medical tape so that I have a lower probability of scratching or denting whatever hits this pole.
-- The Stainless Steel Spring Lake can be replaced by any standard carabiner that can fit thru the holes of the flag.
-Most flags have the two holes on the left side of the flag, thus making it easy to swap out flags if needed.
+- The Stainless Steel Spring Link can be replaced by any standard carabiner that can fit through the holes of the flag.
+Most flags have two holes on the left side, making it easy to swap out flags if needed.
-- If you are unable to find a drill & drill bit to pierce the EMT conduit pipe, you can try using bungie cable and wrap the flag around the EMT conduit pipe.
-When I originally built this I had less than 36 hours to find a drill.
-This was my back up plan if I was unable to find a drill and commit to my original design.
+- If you are unable to find a drill and drill bit to pierce the EMT conduit pipe, you can try using a bungee cable and wrapping the flag around the EMT conduit pipe.
+When I originally built this, I had less than 36 hours to find a drill.
+This was my backup plan if I was unable to find a drill and commit to my original design.

 <img src="Photos/flagWTC.jpg" width=“376” height="869">